kev-ye/42_Philosophers/README.md

 ## Presentation

 Summary: In this project, you will learn the basics of threading a process.
-You will learn how to make threads.
-You will discover the mutex.